Ashoro, Hokkaido: Climate

 Ashoro is influenced by the Tokachi inland climate; temperature differences are large with less precipitation but have many sunny days.
-On average Ashoro receives 846.5 mm of rain with August being the wettest month, 151 mm of precipitation and February being the dries, 4.5 mm of precipitation.
+On average Ashoro receives 846.5 mm of rain with August being the wettest month, 151 mm of precipitation and February being the driest, 4.5 mm of precipitation.
 On average temperatures vary from 23.2 degrees Celsius in August and dropping to -8 in January.

+Demographics

+Per Japanese census data, the population of Ashoro has steadily dwindled over the past half-century.

 Economy

 Agriculture and forestry are the key industries in Ashoro.
 Wheat, sugar beets and beans are the representative crops.
 As of 2011 there are approximately 30,000 beef and dairy cows in Ashoro.
 That is over three times the population of Ashoro.
 Dairy cows make up 32% of all cattle and Wagyu cattle 37% respectively.
 In 2004 Ashoro issued the "Declaration of a Town that Promotes Pasture-Based Dairy Farming" to utilize the large expanses of grassland which can be found in the hilly and mountainous areas.
 83% of the towns land is forested and the local Japanese larch wood is used for new public buildings.
 This beautiful wood can be seen in the Town Hall and the Ashoro Junior High.